redbadger/crux/docs/src/guide/effects.md

 the `now()` call again returns a command builder, which is used to create a command with `.then_send()`.

-One special, but common case of creating a command is creating a Command which does nothing, because there re no more side-effects:
+One special, but common case of creating a command is creating a Command which does nothing, because there are no more side-effects:

 ```rust.ignore
 Command::done()
 ```

 Soon enough, your app will get a little more complicated, you will need to run multiple commands concurrently, but your `update` function only returns a single value.
-You can combine existing commnads into one using either the `all` function, or the `.and` method.
+You can combine existing commands into one using either the `all` function, or the `.and` method.

 For example (from the Cat facts example):